Discord-Resources-Wiki/Discord-Resources-Wiki/wiki/resources/unofficial-servers.md

 ## Community Architects

-> **Description:** We are committed to bringing together community moderators, admins, designers and more to share and collaborate on building communities.   <br/>
+> **Description:** We are committed to bringing together community moderators, admins, designers, and more to share and collaborate on building communities.   <br/>
 **Link(s):** [Community Architects Discord](https://discord.gg/communityarchitects) | [Community Architects Website](https://communityarchitects.net)   <br/>
 **Credit:** Community Architects team (owned by @354309005037797376)